Open your web browser and enter the server’s name in the location bar, eg.

 - Create a simple HTML file named

-/srv/directory will be shown.
+/srv/directory will be shown in the right-hand pane.

 - HTML files should be uploaded to the